damanujan/php-NetatmoCameraAPI/README.md

 Or:

-- Create a new account on netatmo website.
+- Create a new account on Netatmo website.
 - Disable connection notification for this new account.
 - From your original account, invite the new account.
 - Use this second account for the API!